Kokichi Mikimoto: Industry success

 The 54th Miss Universe wearing the illustrious Mikimoto Crown in 2005 (Press photography).
 Bangkok, Thailand.

 The new technology enabled Japan's cultured pearl industry to quickly expand after 1916; by 1935 there were 350 pearl farms in Japan producing 10 million cultured pearls annually.

 Mikimoto Pearl Company

 In 1899, the first Mikimoto pearl shop opened in the fashionable Ginza district of Tokyo selling natural seed pearls and half round pearls.
 The Mikimoto business expanded internationally, opening stores in London (1913).

 By 1935, the Japanese pearl industry was facing oversupply issues and plummeting prices for Japanese cultured pearls.
 Mikimoto promoted Japanese pearls in Europe and the US to counteract falling prices.
-He publicly burnt tons of low-quality pearls as a publicity stunt to establish a reputation that the Mikimoto company only sold high-quality cultured pearls.
+He publicly burned tons of low-quality pearls as a publicity stunt to establish a reputation that the Mikimoto company only sold high-quality cultured pearls.